 Ultimately however the Doctor and his companions where able to convince the Thals to fight back, though this was not just out of pure altruism.
 The Doctor needed the Thals help to get back the piece of TARDIS that he ironically had pretended had been damaged in order to explore the city in the first place.
 The Daleks had stolen it from him whilst they held him prisoner.

-The Doctor his companions and the thals split up into two separate groups, one led by Ian and Barbara which attacked the Dalek city from the back.
+The Doctor his companions and the Thals split up into two separate groups.
+The first one was led by Ian and Barbara which attacked the Dalek city from the back.
 The back of the city had the perfect natural defence.
 It was surrounded by a large lake filled with mutations.
-One thal was killed was passing by it, but Ian and Barbara’s team where nevertheless able to make their way up the mountain and through a treacherous cave system into the city, though another Thal fell to his death in the process.
+One Thal was killed was passing by it, but Ian and Barbara’s team where nevertheless able to make their way up the mountain and through a treacherous cave system into the city, though another Thal fell to his death in the process.

-The Doctors team attempted to attack the Daleks from the front, but the Doctor and Susan were captured in the process.
-In the Daleks custody they discovered that the Daleks where planning to flood Skaro with radiation that would permanently pollute the air of the planet to the point where not even the Thals would be able to survive with their anti radiation drugs.
+The second team led by the Doctor attempted to attack the Daleks from the front, but the Doctor and Susan were captured in the process.
+In the Daleks custody Susan and the Doctor discovered that the monsters were planning to flood Skaro with radiation that would permanently pollute the air of the planet to the point where not even the Thals would be able to survive with their anti radiation drugs.

 The Daleks were doing this not just to destroy the Thals but also to survive too.
 They had tested the Thal’s anti radiation drugs on themselves and discovered that it was like poison to them.
 Ironically over the years the Daleks had mutated to the point where they had become dependent on radiation and in order to survive outside of their casings they needed to pollute the air with more radiation.

-The Doctor pleaded with them to try and find a way to co exist with the Thals but the Daleks stated that the only interest they had in the Thals was their extermination, though the Doctor even offered them the secrets of the TARDIS at one point the Daleks still prepared to flood the planet with the radiation.
+The Doctor pleaded with them to try and find a way to co exist with the Thals but the Daleks stated that the only interest they had in the Thals was their extermination.
+The Doctor even offered them the secrets of the TARDIS at one point in exchange for the Thals lives, but the Daleks still prepared to flood the planet with the radiation.

-The thals meanwhile began to utilize some of the Dalek technology in order to produce artificial food.
+The Thals meanwhile began to utilise some of the Dalek technology in order to produce artificial food.
 They moved into the city and placed the Dalek casings to the bottom layer of the city.
 Little did they know the Daleks were not dead after all.